 Since the seminal judgement in White v White , the division of assets in divorce have stopped been automatically weighted in favour of the breadwinner, with courts recognising the value of non-financial contributions towards the family, and ensuring that this is reflected accordingly in the division of wealth and property.

 Mrs Vindis’ barrister David Rees claims that “the whole of the value of……estate has been built up during the course of the marriage”, which he describes as a “partnership”.
 Thus, Mrs Vindis’ claim that she would have received half her late husband’s fortune had he not died is not an unreasonable assumption.

 Whilst the terms of a will being overturned is a rare occurrence, it’s far from unheard of.
 As we reported last year, the Court of Appeal recently awarded a large portion of a mother’s estate, to the tune of £486,000, to her disinherited daughter who, like Mrs Vindis, contested the will on the grounds that there was no “reasonable provision” for her needs.
 For Mrs Vindis, there is far more money at stake and, if successful, she will receive the largest ever award in a case of its kind.

 The prospect of a win could be cause for concern for those who worry that their wishes won’t be honoured upon their death.
 In Mrs Vindis’ case, her own children have expressed unease, with daughter Gabriella stating that should her mother’s claim succeed, it would “drive a coach and horses” through her father’s wishes.

 The case has been adjourned for further evidence to be disclosed.
-We will update this story once it returns to court.

 Read more about large divorce settlements here